DanielMalmgren/HAndroid/README.md

 /Daniel Malmgren
 daniel@kolefors.se

-Notes about app settings:
+Notes about app settings:<br>
-URL - Needs to be full url including http/https username/password - If any of those are empty, local login is used instead (works well at home).
+URL - Needs to be full url including http/https<br>
+username/password - If any of those are empty, local login is used instead (works well at home).<br>

-Todo:
+Todo:<br>
-More error checking
+More error checking<br>
-Page for macros?
+Page for macros?<br>
-Maybe a widget?
+Maybe a widget?<br>
-Show upcoming schedule stuff and maybe also latest stuff in log Maybe houseplan?
-Not very useful on phone, but maybe on tablet.
+Show upcoming schedule stuff and maybe also latest stuff in log<br>
+Maybe houseplan?
+Not very useful on phone, but maybe on tablet.<br>

-Changelog
+Changelog<br>
 0.6 (2014-02-07)
 Added page with sensor readings
 Try avoiding white text on white background, it's hard to read